The-SMTSci/PyRAFDocker/Compose/pyraf/README.md

 Compose PyRAF for Spectroscopy
 ==============================

+This project uses Docker to isolate the host system quirks that prevent IRAF/PyRAF from running nativly.

 The Dockerfile takes pains to create a complete environmnet sans data to support IRAF/PyRAF to process data.
 This container relies on the user's .Xauthority and $DISPLAY variables.